aakers24/THM/Paths/SOC1/SOC1.md

     * Hash Values - Identifying malware or any other artifacts based on their hash values.

-        * A change of a single bit completely alters a hash therefor bypassing this method.
+        * A change of a single bit completely alters a hash therefore bypassing this method.
 Fuzzy hashing aims to help remedy this for defenders.

     * IP Addresses - Identifying, blocking, and tracking attackers based on their IPs.